Ibrahim Said (footballer, born 1979): Career

+In Egypt

+Said began his career at Al Ahly.
+In late 2002 he was loaned to English Premier League side Everton, however he left the club in April 2003 having not made an appearance for them.

-After the long lay-off away from the playing field, Ibrahim slowly but surely started to prove just how talented he was, and became one of the key members of the Zamalek squad.
+After a long lay-off away from the playing field, Said slowly but surely started to prove just how talented he was, and became one of the key members of the Zamalek squad.
 Thanks to his good form with Zamalek, "Heema"(as fans refer to him as) was called up to the Egyptian national team in the run-up to the 2006 African Nations Cup which was to be played in Egypt.
-Ibrahim made some remarkable performances in the tournament, shoring up the Egyptian defensive line as a sweeper & stopper.
+Said made some remarkable performances in the tournament, shoring up the Egyptian defensive line as a sweeper & stopper.